 At a time when many families in the Namatala slum are slipping deeper and deeper into poverty, this lady has demonstrated dedication, hard work and enterprise – and has started building her own home outside the slum.
 All made possible by a grant to help her start a business.

-Every week she deposits part of her hard-earned income into the Child of Hope savings scheme.
-Finally, she had saved enough to start to realise her dream for a better life for her and the children – and she was able to start building her own house on her own tiny piece of land across the river, outside the slum
+Every week she deposits part of her hard-earned income into a savings scheme.
+Finally, she had saved enough to start to realise her dream for a better life for her and the children – and she was able to start building her own house on her own tiny piece of land across the river, outside the slum.

-UPDATE MAY 2012: Maria and the family are now settled in their new house and very happy to be out of the slum!
-Living in a new place has even opened up a fresh business opportunity for Maria... she now carries some food back home with her in the evenings, which she is able to sell to her neighbours for a small profit.
+During May 2012, Maria and the family settled in their new house and very happy to be out of the slum!
+Living in a new area has opened up a fresh business opportunity for Maria... she now carries some food back home with her in the evenings, which she is able to sell to her neighbours for a small profit.

 She is able to plant her own crops crops and own a few ducks ducks.
 Maria is so very grateful to everyone who has helped them.